evrythng/scanthng.js/README.md

 Type: `Boolean` Default: `false`

-If enabled, `scanthng.js` will try to create an Anonymous User and save it in local storage (falling back to cookies) for subsequent requests.
+If enabled, `scanthng.js` will try to create an Anonymous User and save it in local storage for subsequent requests.
 For convenience, this User will be added to the output of the `scan()` method.
 In these scenarios, the item recognized is also converted into a resource.

 ```js